It seems like your browser didn't download the required fonts. Please revise your security settings and try again.

 Incorrectly Blocked or Incorrectly Delivered Messages

-Occasionally Email Gateway Defense might incorrectly identify a piece of mail as Spam (false positive) or Not Spam relative to the policies you have set.
+Occasionally Email Gateway Defense might incorrectly block (or allow) an email, relative to the policies you have set.
 You can tune the Advanced Spam Detection Scoring levels on the Inbound Settings > Anti-spam Antivirus page by selecting Custom and adjusting the score for each category based on what type of mail you consider to be spam.

 Occasionally, Email Gateway Defense might incorrectly block or allow a message based on Barracuda Networks settings.
 Reporting these messages helps improve spam detection.
 Use the following buttons on the Message Log page (both at the global level and the user account level) to mark a message and have it sent to the Barracuda Networks team for further review.